News

 Workplace 'slavery' still embedded in supply chain, researcher says

-A dozen years ago, the Foxconn City industrial park in China became infamous for a rash of worker suicides.
-Foxconn (a manufacturer of iPhones, among other notable products) initially responded by installing safety netting around the facility so that employees were unable to effectively hurl themselves from windows to their...
+LAWRENCE — A dozen years ago, the Foxconn City industrial park in China became infamous for a rash of worker suicides.
+Foxconn (a manufacturer of iPhones, among other notable products) initially responded by installing safety netting around the facility so that employees were unable to effectively hurl themselves from windows...

 Business advantages of customers using 'personal fabrication' in 3D printing revealed in new study